To understand the meaning of accounting and how the different subfields of accounting fit together, it is essential to know what they are.

-Accounting as a subject is a vast field.
-The various sub fields of accounting are as given below:
+The various subfields of accounting are given below:

 Human Resource Accounting

 HR accounting is an attempt to identify, quantify and report the investments made in the human resources of a business organization.
-As modern accounting is based on the Money Measurement Concept, the human resource is not presently accounted for.
-Hence HR accounting is important to quantify the contribution of human resources.
+As modern accounting is based on the Money Measurement Concept, human resources is not presently accounted for.
+Hence HR accounting is essential to quantify the contribution of human resources.

 Social Responsibility Accounting

 The demand for social responsibility accounting stems from increasing social awareness about the undesirable by-products of economic activities.
-As discussed earlier, social responsibility accounting is concerned with accounting for social costs incurred by the enterprise and social benefit created.
+Social responsibility accounting is concerned with accounting for social costs incurred by the enterprise and the social benefit created.